hassaanp/hassaanpasha.com/storage/app/blog/thoughts-on-ai-and-software-development.md

 author: Hassaan Pasha
 ---

-# Thoughts on AI and the future of software development

 Last week, OpenAI unveiled four groundbreaking features.
 While many are discussing these innovations, I'd like to address a broader concern: the future of software engineering in an AI-driven world.
 Will AI render programmers obsolete, or will it redefine traditional software development cycles and roles?

 These concerns are valid, especially given the rapid advancements in AI.
 While I may not have all the answers, I'd like to share my perspective on the evolving landscape.